a2nath/a2nath/README.md

 <img src="images/ancient-trireme-battle.jpg?raw=true" width="500"/>
 </p>

 If there isn't already a consecutive delivery due just after a major delivery that got done from a 10-month grind, the person leading the team has to step back and look for slack in the project timeline where this tech debt can be paid off as fully as possible.
-And oftentimes in the US working culture and tech sector, back-to-back projects are a thing... so remember, don't overcomplicate stuff or else **if you buy a Lamborghini, you have to maintain the Lamborghini**
+And oftentimes in the tech sector, back-to-back projects are a thing... so remember, don't overcomplicate stuff or else **if you buy a Lamborghini, you have to maintain the Lamborghini**

 <p align="center">